A better index for insights & impact

 We based the index on decades of clinical research, health care leadership, and health economics.
 We conduct regular surveys within every community in the United States.
 We then analyze that data and score each community on a scale of 0 to 100.
 Updated every year, our current index is based on responses from more than 3 million surveys and 600+ social determinants of health.

-Analyzing these ten health domains across people and places makes analysis better for everyone.
+A layered approach to understanding the context of a community.
 Rather than focus only on the result, we can identify the root cause.
 And that insight sparks real change.

 Data in action